PCandeias/Python_tut/README.md

 - Print all even numbers between 0 and 10

 ## Exercise 3
-- Create an array of size 10 containing only 5's
+- Create an array of size 10 containing only 5's, without explicitly using array = [5,5,5,...,5,5]
 ###### Hint: use array[i] = 5 to modify value at index i